 Domaine Sigalas winery

 The Domaine Sigalas winery, founded in 1991, is located in Oia, Santorini.
 After a few years, in 1998, a new production, bottling, and aging facility was established in a private area.
-Today, the winery has the ability of processing and bottling around 300,000 bottles annually.
+Today, the winery has the ability to process and bottle around 300,000 bottles annually.

 Last but not least, the state-of-the-art Karamolegos winery produces Assyrtiko, Aidani, Athiri, and Mavrotragano, the indigenous grape varieties of the island.
 Of the 9 wines in total, the Nychteri PDO, Vinsanto PDO, and Mavrotragano are the most popular.

 A half-full glass of wine - credits: Alfira/Shutterstock.com

 There is no doubt that the best way to discover the vast wine production of Santorini, which counts thousands of years of age, is through wine tours that will let you get an insight into the past and present of winemaking on the island.